UMM-CSci-Systems/C-system-calls/README.md

 and `stdio` as the defaults, and then replace them with files specified by the user if/when the user provides them.
 You'll use `fopen()` to open files specified by the user, and you need to remember to use `fclose()` to close the files when you finish.
-(Failing to close can, for example, lead to some of the last data you wrote out not actually making it into the file, which can cause tests to fail.)
+(Failing to close can lead to some of the last data you wrote out not actually making it into the file, which can cause tests to fail.)